Read time: 7 mins

 Mission Control only makes sense when you see it in action.
 Talking about turbulence is one thing.
 Living through it with a room full of participants staring at you is another.

 We once had a respondent show up for a two-hour in-home interview only to announce in the first ten minutes that they had already switched treatments and no longer fit the criteria.
 That is the kind of moment that can unravel a study.
-Instead of wasting the visit, the moderator pivoted on the spot.
+The moderator assessed the situation quickly — this person was not a valid quota completer, but their perspective had legitimate research value — and pivoted on the spot.
 We captured a powerful story about the decision-making process behind switching, and we rescreened the quota immediately to fill the gap.
+The client was informed and aligned with the decision to capture the additional narrative.
 What could have been a dead end became an insight our client had not even expected.

-Another time, a group discussion was running beautifully until the power cut out in the facility.
+Another time, an online focus group discussion was running beautifully until the power cut out in the facility.
 Total blackout.
 No lights, no Wi-Fi, no recording.
 The easy move would have been to cancel, send everyone home, and redo.
-Instead, the team grabbed their phones, propped up a couple of flashlights, and kept the conversation going while audio was captured on backup recorders.
-The transcript was not pretty, but the client got the full discussion, and the participants felt like they were part of something that actually mattered.
+Instead, the team made the call to continue — the participants were present, the momentum was there, and the discussion was too far along to sacrifice.
+The team grabbed their phones, propped up a couple of flashlights, and kept the conversation going while audio was captured on backup recorders.
+The transcript was not pretty, but the client got the full discussion, the study stayed on schedule, and the participants felt like they were part of something that actually mattered.

 What This Really Means